Bures-online.co.uk

 Ginger Beer Dispenser distributed by Tom Clarke

-Acknowledgment to John Robbins for the loan of the images
+Acknowledgment to John Manning for the loan of these pictures .

 Boating was very popular during the early 1900, so they decided to build a boathouse where they used to hire boats out.
 They also produced Ginger Beer and Tom used to deliver this to the local pubs in his horse and cart.